-Picture this: an engineer designs a product around a familiar manufacturing process.
+Imagine an engineer designing a product around a familiar manufacturing process.
 Later, the team discovers that the design is actually very difficult to manufacture using that method.
 Or, the design intent and overall product performance is compromised by designing around a limited manufacturing process.
 Unfortunately, it’s a common issue.

 Ultimately, PECM is one of many manufacturing tools but one that is unknown to most design or manufacturing engineers.
-So call us and use Voxel as part of your design-for-manufacturing team to help you figure out how to make new, innovative designs happen – or how to decrease costs for an existing component.
-We’re happy to discuss your designs, assess manufacturing feasibility with PECM, answer questions, and familiarize you with PECM.
-We look forward to hearing from you.
+Voxel can assist your design-for-manufacturing team to help you figure out how to make new, innovative designs happen – or how to decrease costs for an existing component.